kelaiya/Artists/README.md

 * Webpack

 ## Note
 * I used React in making this web app but I can also make it using React-Redux.
-I just feel like Redux is not needed here so i didn't use it.
-I feel in using least libraries and making things happen!
+I just feel like Redux is not needed here so I didn't use it.
+I believe in using least libraries and making great things happen!